-We study the impact of evaluating the performance of asset managers relative to a benchmark portfolio on firms' investment, merger and IPO decisions.
-We introduce asset managers into an otherwise standard asset pricing model and show that firms that are part of the benchmark are effectively subsidized by the asset managers.
-This "benchmark inclusion subsidy" arises because asset managers have incentives to hold some of the equity of firms in the benchmark regardless of the risk characteristics of these firms.
-Contrary to what is usually taught in corporate finance, we show that the value of an investment project is not governed solely by its own cash-flow risk.
-Instead, because of the benchmark inclusion subsidy, a firm inside the benchmark would accept some projects that an identical one outside the benchmark would decline.
-The two types of firms' incentives to undertake mergers or spinoffs also differ and the presence of the subsidy can alter a decision to take a firm public.
-We show that the higher the cash-flow risk of an investment, the larger the benchmark inclusion subsidy; the subsidy is zero for safe projects.
-Benchmarking also leads fundamental firm-level cashflow correlations to rise.
-We review a host of empirical evidence that is consistent with the implications of the model.
+We study the effects of evaluating asset managers against a benchmark on corporate decisions, e.g., investments, M&A, and IPOs.
+We introduce asset managers into an otherwise standard model and show that firms inside the benchmark are effectively subsidized by the asset managers.
+This "benchmark inclusion subsidy" arises because asset managers have incentives to hold some of the equity of firms in the benchmark regardless of their risk characteristics.
+Due to the benchmark inclusion subsidy, a firm inside the benchmark values an investment project more than the one outside.
+The same wedge arises for valuing M&A, spinoffs, and IPOs.
+These findings are in contrast to the standard result in corporate finance that the value of an investment is independent of the entity considering it.
+We show that the higher the cash-flow risk of an investment and the more correlated the existing and new cash flows are, the larger the subsidy; the subsidy is zero for safe projects.
+We review a host of empirical evidence that is consistent with the model's implications.